dnsghd49/connectTheCard/README.md

 ## Description

-This application will promt manager sets of questions to manage the employees under a management.
+This application will promt a manager sets of questions to manage the employees under a management.
 After answering all the question the app will generate a html file that shows all the employees that the manager inputed into the app.

 ## Table of Contents